jupyter-book/mystmd/docs/frontmatter.md

   - description
 * - `name`
   - a string OR CSL-JSON author object - the author’s full name; if a string, this will be parsed automatically.
 Otherwise, the object may contain `given`, `surname`, `non_dropping_particle`, `dropping_particle`, `suffix`, and full name `literal`
+* - `id`
+  - a string - a local identifier that can be used to reference a repeated author
 * - `orcid`
   - a string - a valid ORCID identifier with or without the URL
 * - `corresponding`